Exhibitions

 Photo: Christopher Burke

-© The Easton Foundation/Licensed by JASPAR and VAGA at Artists Rights Society (ARS), NY
+© The Easton Foundation/Licensed by JASPAR, Tokyo, and VAGA at Artists Rights Society (ARS), New York

 Display of early paintings that are attracting global attention

-The exhibition will feature a selection of paintings Bourgeois made during the first 10 years since she moved to New York City in 1938.
-This important body of work has been reevaluated in recent years with focused exhibitions at the Metropolitan Museum of Art (New York, 2022) and Galerie Belvedere (Vienna, 2023-2024).
-Around ten of these paintings will be on view in Asia for the first time.
+The exhibition will feature a selection of paintings Bourgeois made during the first 10 years after moving to New York City.
+This important body of work has been reevaluated in recent years with focused exhibitions at the Metropolitan Museum of Art (New York, 2022) and Belvedere Museum (Vienna, 2023-2024).
+More than ten of these paintings will be on view in Asia for the first time.

 In 1938, Bourgeois married American art historian Robert Goldwater in Paris and moved to New York.
-The paintings she produced in these early years established many of the motifs that she would go on to explore over the next six decades: self-portraits, houses, references to France and family left behind, an iconography of plants, and nature, various architectural forms and the “Femme Maison” series, in which the top half of a woman is obscured by a house which both imprisons and protects her.
-These last paintings were championed by the feminist movement in the 1960s, and are among the most iconic of her oeuvre.
+The paintings she produced in these early years established many of the motifs that she would go on to explore over the next six decades: self-portraits, houses, references to France and family left behind, and an iconography of nature and architecture, including the “Femme Maison” series, in which the top half of a woman is obscured by a building which both imprisons and protects her.
+These last paintings were championed by the feminist art movement in the 1960s-70s, and are among the most iconic of her oeuvre.

 Fallen Woman (Femme Maison)